yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot of the Azure Migrate appliance configuration wizard, showing the first step 'Set up prerequisites' in progress.
 The license terms, internet connectivity, and time sync steps have been completed, and the Azure Migrate updates are in progress.](Images/Exercise1/appliance-config-2.png)

 8.  **Wait** while the wizard installs the latest Azure Migrate updates.
 If prompted for credentials, enter user name **Administrator** and password **demo@pass123**.
-Once the Azure Migrate updates are completed, check at the top of the browser window to see if a management app restart is required, and if so click the link to restart the app.
+Once the Azure Migrate updates are completed, check at the top of the browser window to see if a management app restart is required, and if so, click the link to restart the app.

    ![Screenshot of the Azure Migrate appliance configuration wizard, showing the prompt to restart the management app after installing updates.](Images/Exercise1/appliance-config-3a.png)